 - Could be a bit lighter

-To put it simply, these women’s shoes are rugged and burly – they’re one of the best options available for ladies who often engage in long-distance backcountry adventures.
+To put it simply, these women’s shoes are rugged and burly – they’re one of the best hiking shoes for ladies who often engage in long-distance backcountry adventures.
 Fortunately, these shoes are also durable, waterproof, supportive, and comfortable – let’s take a closer look at all of their features.

-One of the best features of Oboz Women’s Sawtooth II is its excellent traction.
+When it comes to traction, the Oboz Women’s Sawtooth II are among the best hiking shoes.
 Its lugs are chunky, deep, and zig-zag shaped – you’ll always have a good grip in all sorts of technical situations.
 The model’s BDry waterproof membrane, on the other hand, transports the sweat out while preventing water from getting inside the shoes.

 - Great traction & waterproofing